 Recreating a sales and trading desk to work from home

 One of the biggest complaints so far from sales and trading has been around screen real estate.
-This is a problem at the best of times (with 4-8 screens in the office) but now this issue is significantly amplified due to home set ups only having 1-3 screens.
-However that hasn’t stopped some traders sharing their home trading setups, which now even has its own hashtag on Instagram – #ronarigs.
+This is a problem at the best of times (with 4-8 screens in the office) but now this issue is significantly amplified due to home setups only having 1-3 screens.
+However, that hasn’t stopped some traders from sharing their home trading setups, which now even have their own hashtag on Instagram – #ronarigs.

-The prolific rise in chat usage has gone some way to replace the rapid fire communication on a dealing desk – a combination of shouting, absorbing chatter through osmosis and hoot-n-holler speaker systems – which have all but disappeared.
-These dealing room conversations, and camaraderie among peers, form a valuable part of market colour, which now needs to be recreated digitally.
+The prolific rise in chat usage has gone some way to replace the rapid-fire communication on a dealing desk – a combination of shouting, absorbing chatter through osmosis and hoot-n-holler speaker systems – which have all but disappeared.
+These dealing room conversations, and camaraderie among peers, form a valuable part of the market colour, which now needs to be recreated digitally.

-Sales and traders from both buy-side and sell-side have said that there has been a significant increase in chat and calls, making it harder to stay on top of everything.
-The increase in communication results in a slower speed of trade.
-What is needed is a better, smarter and faster way to aggregate and consolidate communication, data, notifications and workflow, with less back and forth communication.
+Sales and traders from both the buy-side and sell-side have said that there has been a significant increase in chat and calls, making it harder to stay on top of everything—the rise in communication results in a slower speed of trade.
+What is needed is a better, smarter and faster way to aggregate and consolidate communication, data, notifications and workflow, with less back-and-forth communication.

 Therefore, there is ample demand for digital initiatives, such as:

-Simplified workflows with manual interventions becoming the exception rather than the norm – emailed trades sent within spreadsheets or prices copied and pasted into a chat that are then entered into pricing systems should be replaced with data driven flows outside of email or fully integrated into chat
+Simplified workflows with manual interventions becoming the exception rather than the norm – emailed trades sent within spreadsheets or prices copied and pasted into a chat that is then entered into pricing systems should be replaced with data-driven flows outside of email or fully integrated into chat

-User defined notifications become ever more important, as not all apps may be visible on a desktop particularly with limited screen space
+User-defined notifications become ever more critical, as not all apps may be visible on a desktop, particularly with limited screen space

 Axe collation and distribution, commonplace on many sales and trading desks, should integrate tools to monitor performance and client interest